-ABBREVIATION: DEFINITION/DESCRIPTION:
+ABBREVIATION DEFINITION/DESCRIPTION

 AC Audit Committee

 ALCO Asset and Liability Committee

 ALM Asset and Liability Management

-Banks Act Banks Act, No. 94 of 1990, as amended
+Banks Act, No. 94 of 1990, as amended

-Bank Regulations Regulations relating to banks issued under section 90 of the Banks Act, No. 94 of 1990, as amended
+Bank Regulations Regulations relating to banks issued under section 90 of the Banks Act, No. 94 of 1990, as amended company

-CGD Caixa Geral de Depósitos S.A., a company registered in Portugal and the ultimate holding company
+CGD Caixa Geral de Depósitos S.A., a company registered in Portugal and the ultimate holding

-Companies Act Companies Act, No. 71 of 2008
+Companies Act, No. 71 of 2008

 CREDCOM Credit Committee

 IFRS International Financial Reporting Standards and Interpretations

 MBHL Mercantile Bank Holdings Limited, the holding company

-Mercantile Mercantile Bank Limited
+Mercantile Bank Limited

 RMC Risk and Capital Management Committee

 SARB South African Reserve Bank

-the Bank Mercantile Bank Limited

 the Board The Board of Directors

 the Company Mercantile Bank Limited

-DIRECTORS' RESPONSIBILITY
+DIRECTORS' RESPONSIBILITY STATEMENT

-In terms of the Companies Act, the Directors are required to maintain adequate accounting records and prepare annual financial statements that fairly present the financial position at year-end and the results and cash flows for the year ended 31 December 2013 of the Company.
+In terms of the Companies Act, the Directors are required to maintain adequate accounting records and prepare annual financial statements that fairly present the financial position at year-end and the results and cash flows for the year ended 31 December 2014 of the Company.

 To enable the Board to discharge its responsibilities, management has developed and continues to maintain a system of internal controls.
-The Board has ultimate responsibility for this system of internal controls, and reviews the effectiveness of its operations, primarily through the Audit Committee and other risk-monitoring committees and functions.
+The Board has ultimate responsibility for this system of internal controls, and reviews the effectiveness of its operations, primarily through the Audit Committee and other risk-monitoring committees and functions

 The internal controls include risk-based systems of accounting and administrative controls designed to provide reasonable, but not absolute, assurance that assets are safeguarded and that transactions are executed and recorded in accordance with sound business practices and the Company's written policies and procedures.
 These controls are implemented by trained and skilled staff, with clearly defined lines of accountability and appropriate segregation of duties.
 The controls are monitored by management and include a budgeting and reporting system operating within strict deadlines and an appropriate control framework.
-As part of the system of internal controls, the Company's internal audit function conducts inspections, and financial and specific audits, and co-ordinates audit coverage with the external auditors.
-The external auditors are responsible for reporting on the fair presentation of the Company's annual financial statements.
+As part of the system of internal controls, the Company's Internal Audit function conducts inspections, and financial and specific audits, and co-ordinates audit coverage with the External Auditors.

+The External Auditors are responsible for reporting on the fair presentation of the Company's annual financial statements.